dteodore/EmotionArcs/Lexicons/README.md

 Lexicon files denote words and with their associated values for different emotion dimensions.

+If you wish to use the following emotion lexicons, please download them from the [original source](http://saifmohammad.com/WebPages/lexicons.html).

-**Note:** Please see terms of use for these lexicons from their original source at [http://saifmohammad.com/WebPages/lexicons.html](http://saifmohammad.com/WebPages/lexicons.html).
+**Note:** Please see the [terms of use](http://saifmohammad.com/WebPages/lexicons.html) for these lexicons.